 • 10 dates

 • 1-2 drops of pure vanilla extract

 • 2 tablespoons coconut oil

 1. For the brownie add all the ingredients to a high-speed blender and blend until a gooey brownie like consistency is formed.

 2. Transfer to a baking dish and pat down to form a firm shape.
 Set in the fridge for 30 minutes.

-3. For the frosting, mix the coconut oil, cocoa powder and honey until well combined.
-Then spread this on the brownie and set for another 20 minutes in the fridge.
+3. For the frosting, mix the coconut oil, cocoa powder, and honey until well combined.
+Then spread this on the brownie and set it for another 20 minutes in the fridge.

 Like this recipe?
 For more such healthy yummy snacks for kids check out my eBook The Easy Toddler Snack Book.
 The digital book contains 36 easy and healthy snack recipes made using Whole Foods.

 Custard can be made as a special festive breakfast or even as a dessert for kids and adults alike.